phoenixframework/phoenix/Y_help.md

 #### The [phoenix-talk](https://groups.google.com/forum/#!forum/phoenix-talk) Mailing List

-This is a google group dedicated to Phoenix framework discusssions, including any questions you might have.
+This is a google group dedicated to Phoenix framework discussions, including any questions you might have.
 You can register to get emails of individual posts or digests.

 #### The #elixir-lang IRC Channel on Freenode